Wisdom-Trek / Creating a Legacy

 - Leave a Living Legacy Each Day

-If you would like to listen to any of our past 1340 treks or read the Wisdom Journal, they are available at Wisdom-Trek.com.
-I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day’s trek will be downloaded automatically.
+If you would like to listen to any of our past 1366 treks or read the Wisdom Journal, they are all available at Wisdom-Trek.com.
+I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day will be downloaded to you automatically.